interledger/rfcs/00XX-bilateral-transfer-protocol/00XX-bilateral-transfer-protocol.md

 ## Flow

-CLP uses a simple RPC flow.
-A request-type CLP packet is sent, and a response-type CLP packet is sent in response with the same request ID.
+BTP uses a simple RPC flow.
+A request-type BTP packet is sent, and a response-type BTP packet is sent in response with the same request ID.
 The request types are `Message`, `Prepare`, `Fulfill` and `Reject`, and the response types are `Ack` (which may be [removed]), `Response`, and `Error`.